CSB-KaracaLab/NucDNADynamics/README.md

 Here, we explored the role of force fields in reproducing the experimentally observed nucleosomal DNA (nucDNA) geometries and compared two state-of-the-art protein-DNA force fields (FFs), i.e., AMBER parmbsc1 and CHARMM36.
 601 nucleosome, which has stable structure, was used for this study.
 Then, DNA geometry analysis (such as RMSD, RMSF, Groove Widths and Base Pair Parameters) were performed to understand the effect of different force fields on the nucleosome geometries.

 We run molecular dynamics simulations of the 601 NCP (PDB ID: 3lz0) under the effect of two different force fields, i.e., AMBER parmbsc1 and CHARMM36 with GROMACS version 5.1.4 (water model: TIP3P, ion conc: 0.15 M Na+ and Cl-, T=310K)
-The results presented here come from 400 ns long simulations.
+The results presented here come from 2 µs long simulations.
 To dissect the calculated DNA geometries, we used the [3DNA suite](https://x3dna.org/).
 The analyzed base pair step parameters and groove widths are provided under **base_pair_step_parameter_results** and **groove_width_results** folders, respectively.

 ## How to parse and analyze 3DNA out files